-Starting a Vacation Rental on your own might seem like entering the unknown.
-But more and more people are venturing into this as evidenced by the popularity of AirBnB.
+Starting a Vacation Rental on your own might seem like entering the unknown but you may not be the only one.
+As evidenced by the popularity of AirBnB, more and more people are venturing into partnerships with OTAs to rent out their spare properties as a vacation rental.
 While there are revenue opportunities with the very simple ‘home sharing’ model that AirBnB began with, there are some simple steps to take to develop a full vacation rental business for your property.

 With the latest advancements in information technology you have the ability to reach out to many potential guests.
 You can turn your spare property into a full time condo or seasonal vacation rental depending on the time you can devote to the business, and your location.
 The greatest benefit of this kind of business is that you can utilize the space for yourself or for your family in between reservations.
 Starting a this kind of venture might be challenging so it is necessary to know the nuts and bolts before getting your hands onto it.
 This article will provide some insights on resources and planning you need.

 A goal without a plan is just a wish.